-Located in the Costa Brava region of Spain just north of Barcelona, I had the pleasure of visiting Girona when it acted as host city for this year’s European travel blogger conference.
+I had the pleasure of visiting Girona, located in the Costa Brava region of Spain just north of Barcelona, when it acted as host city for this year’s European travel blogger conference.

-Modern day Girona is a city filled with abundant food, cheap bars, and winding cobblestone streets that I could spend hours getting lost in.
+Modern-day Girona is filled with abundant food, cheap bars, and winding cobblestone streets that I could spend hours getting lost in.
 During my amazing stay here, I found a number of activities to enjoy:

 Ice cream at Rocambolesc — The three Roca brothers are considered some of the top chefs in the world and run the second-best restaurant in the world (see further down this list).
-In Girona, Jordi Roca, the youngest brother, runs this ice cream shop with a sort of Willy Wonka decor to it.
-You can enjoy interesting flavors such as apple, strawberry, various sherbets that can be topped with berries, cotton candy, popping candy, fruits, whip cream, chocolate sauce, fudge, and so much more.
+In Girona, Jordi Roca, the youngest brother, runs this ice cream shop with a sort of Willy Wonka decor.
+You can enjoy interesting flavors, various sherbets that can be topped with berries, cotton candy, popping candy, fruits, whipped cream, chocolate sauce, fudge, and so much more.
 I went there two days in a row, and I regret not going more.

-Monastery Sant Pere de Rodes — One of the oldest monasteries in Europe, this grand monastery is outside the city but is easy to get to by bus or car.
-This church is a great example of Romanesque architecture.
+Monastery Sant Pere de Rodes — One of the oldest in Europe, this grand monastery is outside the city but easy to get to by bus or car.
+The church is a great example of Romanesque architecture.

 The Girona Cathedral — A spectacular cathedral, the interior includes the widest Gothic nave in the world and the second widest overall after St. Peter’s Basilica in the Vatican.
 Construction was first started in the 11th century and wasn’t completed until the 18th century.
-It’s right in the center of town and while not as amazing as the Sant Pere, if you can’t make it there, make it to the cathedral.
+It’s right in the center of town.
+While it’s not as amazing as the Sant Pere, if you can’t make it there, visit this cathedral.

 Walk the wall — Girona used to be surrounded by a vast medieval wall meant to keep out unfriendly armies.
-That wall was destroyed centuries ago but you can walk around a reconstructed version that surrounds the historic center of the city and see all the main points of attraction.
+That wall was destroyed centuries ago, but you can walk around a reconstructed version that surrounds the historic center of the city and see all the main points of interest.

-Day trip to Figueres to see Dali – A short trip from Girona is the Dali museum in Figueres.
-Dali is an important figure in this region, having been born in Figueres, though he lived in the coastal town of Cadaques most of his life (you can visit that house too).
-Some of Dali’s most famous surrealist art and statues can be found in the Figueres museum.
-The train from Girona takes around an hour.
-Be prepared for the crowds; at times, you are moving at a snail’s pace to see some of the more famous works.
-It’s always rush hour here.
+Day trip to Figueres to see Dalí — A short trip from Girona (around an hour by train) is the Dalí museum in Figueres.
+Dalí is an important figure in this region, having been born in Figueres, though he lived in the coastal town of Cadaques most of his life (you can visit that house too).
+Some of Dalí’s most famous surrealist art and statues can be found in the Figueres museum.
+Be prepared for the crowds; at times, you are moving at a snail’s pace to see some of the more famous works — it’s always rush hour here.